This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 Nastase has held leadership and senior advisory roles for multi-million technical assistance programs funded by World Bank, European Commission, World Food Programme, Bill and Melinda Gates Foundation, Australian Department for Foreign Affairs and Trade, United Nations Development Program, and the UK’s Foreign, Commonwealth, and Development Office (FCDO).

-In her role, she is also responsible for strategy and growth, working with and leading technical experts to ensure excellence in Abt’s programs and identify opportunities for technical innovations in strategic areas.
+As part of the Abt Britain Executive, she is also responsible for strategy and growth, working with and leading technical experts to ensure excellence in Abt’s programs and identify opportunities for technical innovations in strategic areas.

 Before joining Abt, Nastase served as director of a small international development consultancy, Shift Initiative Consulting, where she was the governance team leader on projects with the World Food Programme and FCDO.
 She was a senior public sector governance specialist and team leader with Oxford Policy Management, leading operational, capability building, and thought leadership initiatives.

 Nastase served as a senior governance specialist and as a policy advisor for the World Bank.
 She worked on high-level coordination and country strategies, focusing on public sector reform.
+With the World Bank in Romania, she worked on several programmes aiming to support the European Union accession and post-accession reform agenda at the center of government, as well as across different line ministries.
+She was also the focal point on coordinating with the European Commission as well as other multilaterals in-country.

 Expertise: